 The custom-made (now-discontinued) Eastwood Devo 'Whip It' guitar is a replica of the guitar which appears on, you guessed it, Devo's 'Whip It' video.

 This is the ultimate memorabilia for the true Devo fans (other than an Energy Dome...) but it's also, above all, a really good guitar!
 We've got other DEVO signature guitars, but the 'Whip It' is perhaps the stand out here - beautiful finish, great sound and great feel.

 Another guitar inspired by a model played by Dan Auerbach!
 This time, the now-discontinued Custom Kraft DLX, one of the most striking semi-acoustic guitars you'll find today.

 The inspiration is the vintage Custom Kraft used for Black Keys songs such as 'Bullet In The Brain':

 2016 marked the 40th anniversary of The Band's legendary final concert, which was turned into Martin Scorcese's iconic The Last Waltz film.
 One of the bass guitars used by Rick Danko at that gig includes a rare Ampeg AEB-1 bass, which we resurrected in the form of our own Eastwood EEB-1 bass, a truly beautiful instrument:

 9) EEG-1 (Deerhoof)

-The new Eastwood EEG-1 is a Deerhoof signature model, used by the band's guitarist Ed Rodriguez.
+The discontinued Eastwood EEG-1 is a Deerhoof signature model, used by the band's guitarist Ed Rodriguez.
 Inspired by the Ampeg AEB bass, this is an offset guitar unlike any other.

 Richard Lloyd is better known for his stellar work on Television's classic debut, 'Marquee Moon'.
 But even though he's mostly used Strats and Teles in the past, he simply fell in love with the tone & feel of our Classic 6 model, and asked for his own custom model.